Mimulus ringens: Taxonomy

-One variety of this plant, var. colophilus, is rare, ecologically restricted, and vulnerable.
+This variety is rare, ecologically restricted, and vulnerable.
 It is known from Quebec, it has been reported in Vermont, and there are a few occurrences in Maine, where it grows only in freshwater sections of tidal estuaries.
 This variety is distinguished by having shorter calyces than the ringens variety and by its short flower pedicels, 1–1.7 cm long versus a length of 2–3.5 cm in the nominate subspecies.
 This plant variety faces several threats, but its current status is not known due to a lack of data.